Kunal-Pere/AWS_Multi-region-Project/README.md

      sudo apt update -y
 #### Step 3 :-

-As per given task we need to replicate the instance in the Us-West-2(Oregon) region hence we need to create image of this us-east-1 region instance and once the image create then follow the below steps.
+As per given task we need to replicate the instance in the Us-West-2(Oregon) region hence we need to create image of this us-east-1 region instance and once the image created then follow the below steps.

     1) Go to AMI section.
     2) Select that created image.